A-Garg/ACS-machinelearning/README.md

 For the `fulldata.pickle` file, the serialized (pickled) objects are, in order:
 1. all gridsearch classifiers (sklearn.model_selection.GridSearchCV object)
+2. imputer (sklearn.preprocessing.Imputer object)
+3. standardizer (sklearn.preprocessing.StandardScalar object)
-2. classification report (string from sklearn.metrics.classification_report)
+4. classification report (string from sklearn.metrics.classification_report)
-3. train and test data (tuple of X_train, X_test, y_train, y_test)
+5. train and test data (tuple of X_train, X_test, y_train, y_test)
-4. feature names (list)
+6. feature names (list)
-5. imputer (sklearn.preprocessing.Imputer object)
-6. standardizer (sklearn.preprocessing.StandardScalar object)

 For the other `.pickle` file, the serialized (pickled) objects are:
 1. the best gridsearch classifier (sklearn.svm.SVC object)
 2. imputer (sklearn.preprocessing.Imputer object)
 3. standardizer (sklearn.preprocessing.StandardScalar object)

+Because the order of the first three pickled objects is the same in both `.pickle` files, the `fulldata.pickle` can substitute for the condensed file if needed.

 #### Usage
 Select features to use by setting the variable `features` equal to a list of features from `data_frame`.
 For example: `features = data_frame[["age", "weight", "female"]]`